-Symbolic supernatural entities in "Vampires in the Lemon Grove"
+Symbolic entities in 'Vampires in the Lemon Grove'

 Some fantasy stories are for pure entertainment and others entertain with the hope of relaying a moral or lesson—such as Aesop’s Fables or (as many have defended) fairy tales.
 Karen Russell’s collection of short stories Vampires in the Lemon Grove can be categorized as a fable or fairy tale in this sense as each fantasy story can be interpreted as having a moral.
 In most of these stories the fantasy element is either a supernatural creature or non-human entity and these creatures are used as a device to deliver the story’s lesson.
 In the stories “Vampires in the Lemon Grove,” “Reeling for the Empire,” “The Barn at the End of Our Term,” and “The Graveless Doll of Eric Mutis,” creatures and/or non-human entities are—with a focus on transformation and acceptance—used to deliver various underlying themes and meanings.
 Whether the characters accept the change or transformation in their lives influences the lessons they (do or don’t) learn.